darylsew/visualizer/README.md

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
 To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.
-Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file; uses svt.processWav(filename, channel, width).
-Filename is the path to a wav file, channel is 1 for the left channel and 2 for the right channel, and width shouldn't be a parameter but 1650 works (will fix this shortly).
+Compute spectral centroid (brightness/timbre/color of the sound), volume, and frequency data at any point in time in a wav file; uses svt.processWav(filename, channel).
+Filename is the path to a wav file, channel is 1 for the left channel and 2 for the right channel.
 Returns centroids[], frequencies[][], volumes[].

 Deadlines
 ---------